Immorpher/dim-bsp64/README.md

 # DIM-BSP64

 This is a nodebuilder for Doom 64 which has blockmap optimization and sidedef compression features.
-It is a fork of Diema's DMA-BSP64 which adds features from ZokumBSP (https://doomwiki.org/wiki/ZokumBSP) to Kaiser's BSP64, which is based on glBSP (https://doomwiki.org/wiki/GlBSP), which is further based on the original BSP (https://doomwiki.org/wiki/BSP_(node_builder)).
+It is a fork of Diema's DMA-BSP64 (https://github.com/darkhaven3/dma-bsp64) which adds features from ZokumBSP (https://doomwiki.org/wiki/ZokumBSP) to Cray Elliot's D64BSP (https://github.com/MP2E/d64bsp), which is based on glBSP (https://doomwiki.org/wiki/GlBSP), which is further based on the original BSP (https://doomwiki.org/wiki/BSP_(node_builder)).

 ## Usage